ghuntley/DontFuckWithPaste/README.md

 ## Solution

-This is a dead simple Google Chrome extension that removes copy and paste blocking.
+This is a dead simple Microsoft Edge extension that removes copy and paste blocking.

 ## Usage